DomDew/strapi-plugin-fuzzy-search/README.md

   "books": [
     {
       "id": 1,
-      "title": "The Rising Star",
+      "title": "Jacob's Head",
-      "description": "The Rising Star is a beautiful book written by John Doe.", "createdAt": "2022-05-05T13:08:43.816Z",
+      "description": "Jacob’s Head by Lyubko Deresh is scheduled to be adapted into a movie in Ukraine in the near future.", "createdAt": "2022-05-05T13:08:43.816Z",
       "updatedAt": "2022-05-05T13:24:07.107Z",
       "publishedAt": "2022-05-05T13:22:23.764Z"